Retirement feels far away when you are young. But before you know it you are 50 and don’t have any savings.

 2. Save On Everyday Expenses- Now

-Simply download the app, and grocery shop as you normally would at stores like Target, Walmart, Rite Aid, and Costco etc. Then upload your receipt, and the app will look for cash back offers for what you bought.
+Simply download the app, and grocery shop as you normally would at stores like Target, Whole Foods, Rite Aid, and Costco etc. Then upload your receipt, and the app will look for cash back offers for what you bought.

 Ibotta’s cash back offers really are for food you would be buying anyway, a massive list that includes things like Stonyfield organic yogurt, MaraNatha almond butter, Nutella, the list goes on and on.